Kimberly Andrews Espy: Early life and education

-Career and image
+Career

 Upon completing her postdoctoral studies, Espy accepted a professorship at Southern Illinois University School of Medicine.
 Upon joining the faculty in 1996 as an associate professor, Espy began to study the impact of smoking and pregnancy instead of cocaine.
 She also led a five-year research project investigating how preschoolers developed self-control.
 In 2005, Espy left Southern Illinois University to become the associate vice chancellor for research at the University of Nebraska–Lincoln (UNL).
 She also served as acting dean of UNL's Graduate Studies and directed the school's Developmental Cognitive Neuroscience Lab.
 In 2008, Espy helped UNL secure a National Science Foundation's ADVANCE program grant to recruit, promote and retain female faculty in the STEM fields.
 After six years at UNL, Espy became the vice president for research and innovation at the University of Oregon.

 Espy worked at the University of Oregon from 2011 until 2014.
 While at the University of Oregon, she led a partnership to establish the South Willamette Valley Regional Accelerator and Innovation Network and secured its initial state funding.
 In 2014, Espy returned to her alma mater, the University of Arizona, as their senior vice president for research.

 Espy left Arizona in 2018 to become the Provost and Vice President for Academic Affairs at the University of Texas at San Antonio (UTSA).
 As UTSA, Espy oversaw the establishment of the Najim Center for Innovation and Career Advancement and the opening of the San Pedro 1 Building, housing UTSA's School for Data Science.

 On August 1, 2023, Espy became the first woman to serve as president of Wayne State University.

+Controversy and Wayne State resignation

 On May 29th, 2024, Espy authorized a police raid of a pro-Palestinean student encampment, leading to the arrest of at least 11 students and the alleged removal of a student's hijab by Wayne State Police.
 Espy was criticized by the Wayne State chapter of Students for Justice in Palestine, and by local media for authorizing the use of police force on Wayne State University students.
 Her decision sparked further protests by student organizations, many of which demanded her resignation.

 On September 12th, 2025, Espy removed School of Medicine Dean Dr. Wael Sakr from office without formal explanation, evoking criticism from Wayne State students, faculty, and the Wayne State Board of Governors.